Balancing Work, Life & Education

 Balancing your time between family, your full-time job, volunteering and other work can be a daunting task.
 Despite having career dreams and goals, you might think adding education to the mix could tip the balance beyond control.

-Larry Martin, a recent graduate from our online Master of Applied Clinical and Preclinical Research (MACPR) program, also wondered if he could add education to his life balance.
+Larry Martin, a recent graduate from our online Master of Clinical Research (MCR) program, also wondered if he could add education to his life balance.
 Martin works as a Lead Technologist at The Ohio State University Wexner Medical Center in the radiology department.
 He’s also married, has two children and coaches high school football.

 “You just have to find a way to balance the time,” Martin said.
 “You can do everything that you’re doing.
 A lot of it stems from personal motivation and just knowing you have to accomplish x, y, and z by the end of the day.
 And, still build in a break with the family.”